 We shot on the shady side of the bridge first.
 Damsel Doll was in shade, but there was a very bright background behind her.
 While I configured the camera’s settings for the scene, I should have set up the camera for my subject.
 As it was, she was severely underexposed.
 I fixed that in post-processing, but there was a lot of noise in the darkest shadows that I couldn’t completely remove.
 In retrospect, we should have shot here last as it had the most challenging light conditions.

 We moved to the sunny side of the bridge.
 This spot had much better light.

 There’s a wedding chapel on the bridge along with a waiting area and, I presume, the chapel office.
 Unsurprisingly, the chapel was locked, but the chapel doors made for a good background.
-It was shady, but without the bright background.
-Still a challenging spot to shoot, but not as much as the first spot.
+It was shady but without the bright background.
+Still, it was a challenging spot to shoot, but not as much as the first spot.

 Across from the chapel and between offices, there is a nice little alcove that was bathed in some nice light.
 We took advantage of it.

 A few people walked by while we were shooting on the covered bridge, but none were from Lake Las Vegas.
 Fortunately.

 Time for an outfit change before walking out to the waterfall.
 We make some small talk on the way to the cars so she can change.
 While she charges, I begin to check my model agreement and age verification.